Summer Funding Sources

 Pride Law Fund offered two types of fellowship for the summer of 2013: the Pride Law Fund Summer Fellowship and the Steven Richter Fellowship.
 The Pride Law Fund Summer Fellowship supports work of concern to the lesbian, gay, bisexual and transgender community in the public sector, on public policy or of a public service nature, work in the area of civil rights and education, and direct legal services.
 The Steven Richter Fellowship supports direct legal services and projects on issues of concern to individuals with HIV or AIDS.
 The Richter Fellowship is not limited to law students or legal projects.
 The PLF Fellowship Program is open to law students working under the supervision of an attorney at a 501(c)(3) tax exempt non-profit organization anywhere in the country.
 Enrollment in law school is not required for the Steven Richter Fellowship.
 Applicants may apply for more than one fellowship by submitting a written proposal for a Summer project on which they seek to work, together with a letter of sponsorship by an attorney from a 501(c)(3) tax-exempt nonprofit public interest organization, setting forth the attorney’s commitment to supervise the applicant on the project.
-Last year, the deadline to apply was April 2, 2013.
-Application deadline for 2014 is March 3.
-Check the website to download the application ofrms.
-Completed applications should be sent to email@example.com.
+Application deadline for 2014 was March 3.
+Check the website for updates and to download the application forms.
+Completed applications should be sent to email@example.com during the application period only.